peterzjx/pandoc-eqnos/README.md

 **Note**: By default `pandoc` changes the multiline environment names to `aligned` or `gathered` when converted from `latex`, which do not support `tag`.
 Use `align` or `gather` instead.

 ### Multiple labels within multiline environment
 Use `sublabel` attribute for individual sub-labels within one math display environment.
-Separate the sublabels by comma (`,`) with no space.
+Separate the sublabels by comma (`,`) with no additional space.
 Each sublabel must also conform with the naming convention by starting with `eq:`.

 ```
 $$\begin{align}